Preparing for the Great American Eclipse of 2017

 Ready or not, here it comes: Eight days from today, for the first time in 99 years, a solar eclipse will cross the entire continental United States, its path of totality, from Oregon to South Carolina, approximately 70 miles wide.
 A partial eclipse will be visible elsewhere.

-- Don't fall for phony eclipse glasses (CBS Moneywatch, 08/10/17)
+- Don't fall for phony eclipse glasses (CBS MoneyWatch, 08/10/17)

 - How to protect your eyes while viewing the solar eclipse ("CBS This Morning," 08/11/17)